 This is not necessarily bad news for the industry.
 Change can be a good thing, and opportunities do exist for people willing to develop new skills in different job roles.

-Whether you are a new graduate just starting your career or a seasoned professional keen on advancement, the following advice will help you land an oil and gas engineering job.
-These three tips also apply to the broader oil and gas sector and not just engineering jobs .
+Whether you are a new graduate just starting your career or a seasoned professional keen on advancement, the following advice will help you land an oil and gas engineering engineering jobs

 1. Understand Where the Industry Is Headed

-Although the oil and gas industry can be a tight market, the demand for petroleum products – which includes just about everything from jet fuel to sunglasses – is expected to remain strong for at least another four or five decades .
-This means career prospects within the industry for engineering graduates and other professionals are strong.
+Although the oil and gas industry can be a tight market, the demand for petroleum products – which includes just about everything from jet fuel to sunglasses – is expected to remain strong for at least another four or five decades .engineering graduates

 Landing a good engineering job in oil and gas, however, will require requisite skills and sustained preparation.